Mode8fx/kamrandomizer/README.md

 - And more!

 ## Known bugs
-- The following enemies cannot currently be randomized:
+- The following enemies cannot currently be randomized: Golem, Parasol Waddle Dee, Shadow Kirby
-  - Golem
-  - Parasol Waddle Dee
-  - Shadow Kirby
-- The following objects cannot currently be randomized:
+- The following objects cannot currently be randomized: Boxy's Bomb, Master/Crazy Hand's Star
-  - Boxy's Bomb
-  - Master/Crazy Hand's Star
 - For some reason, the first Waddle Doo in Rainbow Route cannot be randomized, though the rest can.
 There may be other enemies with this issue, but this is the only one I've found.

 ## Documentation